Where to Stay for Your Walt Disney World Vacation

 Value Season and Accommodations for Large Groups

-Disney’s All Star Resorts and Pop Century Resort are the least expensive on-site Disney-owned hotels and start at $93 per night plus tax during the 2017 “Value” Season.
+Disney’s All Star Resorts and Pop Century Resort are the least expensive on-site Disney-owned hotels and start at $93 per night plus tax during the 2017 “Value” Season and $96 per night plus tax for the 2018 “Value” Season.
 Compared to the $178 – $203 you could pay at peak times, that’s a pretty good deal.
 It’s even better when you realize according to Frommer’s Travel Guide, the average, non-discounted hotel rate for the Orlando area is $92 per night with an expected increase of 5-9% per year for the future.
 The chart below shows when vacationers can expect to get Value rates at the Value resorts.

 2017 Value Season Dates for Value Resorts: